 ActionCable: The Good Parts

 ActionCable appears to be the magic dust that Rails needs to keep pace with Node.js + Socket.io and more recently Realtime Django.
-It fulfils its goal of getting content and data to web-based visitors in real time very well.
+It fulfills its goal of getting content and data to web-based visitors in realtime very well.
 The API is simple, it just works and feels like a natural extension of Rails.
 This simplicity is certainly going to encourage Rails developers to add realtime components to the websites they are building without having to understand the intricacies of what’s happening under the hood.

 Whilst exploring how ActionCable works, I was impressed by the following: